Many or all companies we feature compensate us. Compensation and editorial

 $200,000$150,000$50,000

 Now, this isn’t a last-minute type of loan.
-Getting a home equity loan can be lengthy, and you may have to pay for an appraisal and other fees.
+Getting a home equity loan can be lengthy, and you may need to pay for an appraisal and other fees.
 So prepare ahead of time if you plan to make a home equity loan your down payment option.

 Using a HELOC as down payment

-HELOCs are similar to credit cards because you can spend up to your limit, pay it down, and use it again for other projects, such as renovations.
+A HELOC is similar to credit cards because you can spend up to your limit, pay it down, and use it again for other projects, such as renovations.

 For example: